kalyanr7/projects-ml/README.md

-" First end to end python project "
+" End to end python project "